tempertemper/www.tempertemper.net/src/site/posts/2019-12-31--git-rebase-versus-merge.md

 I've been thinking a lot about Git over the last 6 months since moving from a GUI to the command line.
 One thing I've heard a bit of noise about whether `git rebase` is better than `git merge` to get a branch up to date and pre-emptively fix any merge conflicts before a pull/merge request (PR) is raised.

-With the application I used for Git, it was easiest to drag a branch (e.g. `master`) onto the currently checked-out branch to bring it up to date – it would merge the changes in.
+With the application I used for Git, getting things up to date was as easy as dragging a branch (e.g. `master`) onto the currently checked-out branch.
+This merged the changes in and highlighted any conflicts that arose.
 You *can* rebase in GUIs like [Tower](https://www.git-tower.com), but merging was so easy that I never really felt the need to take it for a test run.
-Merging is what I always did, so I continued when I moved to the command line.
+Merging is what I always did, and so continued to do when I moved to the command line.

 Now that I've been using the command line for Git for over 6 months, I've begun to think differently about using `merge` like that.
 Maybe `rebase` is better.
 Here's a quick run-down of the pros and cons of each.